Our admission criteria normally requires that:

 Curriculum Vitae: A CV that summarizes the applicant’s education and work experience, research and publications, awards and distinctions, and any other relevant information is requested.

-Statements of Research and Professional Interests: Our process will also be influenced by the applicant’s response to a series of questions outlined below which are designed to provide some insight into their potential and aptitude as a PhD student.
+Statements of Goals and Research Interests: Our process will also be influenced by the applicant’s response to a series of questions outlined below which are designed to provide some insight into their potential and aptitude as a PhD student.
 Their statements will be concise and limited to three pages.

-• Why are you interested in earning a PhD at the Peter B. Gustavson School of Business?
+- Why are you interested in studying at the Gustavson School of Business?
+Is there any research conducted at Gustavson that particularly interests you?

 Please note that UVic Graduate Admissions lists that only two letters are required, but the Gustavson School of Business requires three.